 A great choice for clearing ice and snow is paving salt.
 It’s relatively cheap, quick to apply and easy to spread.
 It will stop the ice from forming and cause existing snow to melt.

 Here at Sansums, we stock white salt.
 This is different from the usual rock salt, as it will leave less mess behind.
 It won’t leave any residue behind and it cannot be seen once it has been spread.
-It’s a great choice for all areas, but it is also best suited to areas where hygiene and cleanliness are important such as retail outlets, schools, hospitals and is ideal for domestic use.

 Why Choose White De-icing Salt?